wassimmho/Project-SFSD/README.md

         ./build/build.bat

 ## Usage

-This project provides an intuitive interface for managing files and records with various powerful features:
+This project provides an intuitive interface for managing files and records, offering the following powerful features:

+- **Add Files:**
-**Add Files**: Easily add new files or records to the system.
+  Easily add new files or records to the system.

+- **Delete Files/Records:**
-**Delete Files/Records**: Files and records can be deleted in two ways:
+  Files and records can be deleted in two ways:
-        -**Logical Deletion**: Marks the file or record as deleted without removing it from the system.
+  - **Logical Deletion:** Marks the file or record as deleted without removing it from the system.
-        -**Physical Deletion**: Completely removes the file or record from the system.
+  - **Physical Deletion:** Completely removes the file or record from the system.

+- **Insert Files:**
-**Insert Files**: Insert new files at any specified location within the project structure.
+  Insert new files at any specified location within the project structure.

+- **Rename Files:**
-**Rename Files**: Rename files to improve organization and clarity.
+  Rename files to improve organization and clarity.

+- **View Files/Records:**
-**View Files/Records**: View detailed information or content of selected files or records.
+  View detailed information or content of selected files or records.

+- **Search:**
-**Search**: Quickly search for files or records by name or other attributes to find what you're looking for.
+  Quickly search for files or records by name or other attributes to find what you're looking for.

+- **Free MS (Memory Space):**
-**Free MS**: This section allows users to manage all files and records freely, offering the flexibility to modify, move, or organize them without restrictions.
+  This section allows users to manage all files and records freely, offering the flexibility to modify, move, or organize them without restrictions.

+- **Save Changes:**
-**Save Changes**: Ensure all modifications made to the files, records, or structure are saved for future use.
+  Ensure all modifications made to the files, records, or structure are saved for future use.

 ## Project Structure